 Unflavored gelatin should have no taste or odor.
 It takes on the taste of whatever you make with it.
 The reason for using it is to create a gel-like consistency.
 Make sure you don't confuse gelatin with Jell-O, the flavored gelatin snack food.

 Because gelatin is made from animal collagen, it is not suitable for vegetarian or vegan diets.
-Alternatives to gelatin, such as agar and carrageenan, which come from seaweed; and pectin, which comes from fruit, provide a similar gelling action.
+There are alternatives to gelatin that provide a similar gelling action.
+For instance, agar and carrageenan come from seaweed, and pectin is derived from fruit.
 Other possible substitutes include arrowroot, guar gum, xanthan gum, and kudzu, but they all thicken liquids differently, so research the best option for your intended application.

 Gelatin marked with a "K" has been certified kosher and comes from sources other than pigs.
-For people who follow religions that don't allow consumption of cattle products, gelatin made from only pork or fish can be used.
-Be sure to read the package closely or contact the manufacturer to confirm the source.
+For those who avoid cattle products, gelatin made from only pork or fish can be used.
+Read the package closely or contact the manufacturer to confirm the source.

 Gelatin makes it possible to solidify liquids, and it often provides the structure for fruity desserts.